marcoshsq/PY4E/03_Bonus_Level_Extra_Exercises/Extra_List_01.md

-# Extra list of exercises - Sequential Structures
+# Extra list 01 - Sequential Structures

 ### A list of extra exercises for those who are eager to learn. (づ｡◕‿‿◕｡)づ